SLAVE PLANTATIONS IN THE UNITED STATES

 Life for the slaves on plantations in the United States was generally difficult.
 They suffered from poor living conditions and terrible abuses.
 The main issues of the slaves daily life consisted of: working conditions, clothing, food, and education.
 More specifically, slaves in the United States faced difficult and tiring working conditions.
 At the time, most slaves in the United States worked in agricultural work on the plantations.
 In fact, most of their time was spent harvest crops such as cotton, rice, indigo and tobacco.
 This was very labor-intensive work.
 As such, the slaves worked long and tiring shifts of work in very difficult conditions.
 In fact, it was not uncommon for slaves to work as many as 16 hours a day in hot and humid weather.

 Another important item of slave daily life was their clothing.
 For the most part though, slaves were clothed in basic linen suits and poor-quality shoes.
+The image to the side of Solomon Northup shows a typical set of clothing for a slave that worked on a plantation.
 The regular food and diet of slaves varied between the different plantations, but there were several main similarities throughout the timeframe of slavery in the United States.
 For example, historians have noted that the most common diet of slaves in the Southern states consisted of pork, rice and corn.
 While, this diet kept the slaves fed well, it denied them of a variety of nutrients.
 Yet another aspect of slave daily life was their education or lack thereof.
 In general, most slave owners did not educate their slaves at all.

 CITE THIS ARTICLE